 A full copy of the Group's Audit and Risk Management Committee Charter is available at www.collectionhouse.com.au/investors-corporate-governance.

-Chief Executive Officer and Chief Financial Officer Financial Statement Declarations
+Managing Director and/or Chief Executive Officer and Chief Financial Officer Financial Statement Declarations

 The Board regularly receives reports about the Group's current financial and operational results.